 ExpressVPN

 ExpressVPN is one of the most popular VPNs across multiple platforms – even for Linux.
-I’ve used it personally for a while, and it was good enough.
+I’ve used it personally for a while, and I found its speed excellent.

 Some consider ExpressVPN's customer support one of its highlights.
+If you prioritize that, you can decide if you want to pay for it.
 For Linux users, you can download or use the app via OpenVPN (terminal/network manager).
 Refer to the help page for more info on that.

 NordVPN